replicatedhq/kurl.sh/src/markdown-pages/add-ons/rook.md

 To access the Ceph cluster dashboard, log in to Grafana in the `monitoring` namespace of the kURL cluster using your Grafana admin credentials.

-For more information about installing with the Prometheus add-on and updating the Grafana credentials, see [Prometheus](/docs/add-ons/prometheus).
+For more information about installing with the Prometheus add-on and updating the Grafana credentials, see [Prometheus Add-on](/docs/add-ons/prometheus).